USDA FoodKeeper – Cold Storage Guidelines

 To determine if quinoa has gone bad, look for any signs of mold, discoloration, or a rancid smell.
 Fresh quinoa should have a neutral odor and a fluffy texture when cooked.
 If the quinoa appears slimy or has an off-putting smell, it is best to discard it to avoid any potential foodborne illnesses.

 Quinoa is generally considered safe when handled and cooked properly.
 However, there is a risk of contamination if it is not stored or cooked correctly.
-To prevent foodborne illness, make sure to rinse quinoa thoroughly before cooking to remove any saponins, a natural bitter coating that can cause digestive issues in some individuals.
+To reduce the risk of foodborne illness, make sure to rinse quinoa thoroughly before cooking to remove any saponins, a natural bitter coating that can cause digestive issues in some individuals.
 Additionally, store cooked quinoa in the refrigerator within 2 hours of cooking to prevent bacterial growth.

 To prolong the shelf life of quinoa, store it in an airtight container in a cool, dry place away from sunlight.
 Properly stored, uncooked quinoa can last for up to 2-3 years.
 If you cook a large batch of quinoa, you can freeze portions in airtight containers or resealable bags for up to 3 months.
 When cooking quinoa, use a 1:2 ratio of quinoa to water for fluffy grains.
 Avoid lifting the lid while quinoa is cooking to ensure proper absorption of water.